Bitmain Login Instructions

 web interface is the control panel for your router it's where all the settings are

 stored and changed.
 To make changes to your network you'll need to login to your Bitmain router.

 Accessing the Bitmain web interface is pretty straightforward and all you'll need is:

 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your Bitmain router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Bitmain router, either by ethernet cable of over
+1. Make sure you are connected to your Bitmain router

 How to configure your Bitmain router